-Deidre has presented papers at major conferences such as the international Minding Animal conferences and the Australasian Animal Studies Association’s bi-annual conferences.
-Her work has focused on the application of the sociology of ‘silence and denial’ to animal suffering, and in that area she published ‘Silence and Denial in Everyday life – The Case of Animal Suffering’ in a special edition of the on-line journal Animals.
+Deidre has presented papers at conferences such as the international Minding Animal conferences and the Australasian Animal Studies Association’s bi-annual conferences.
+Her work has focused on the application of the sociology of ‘silence and denial’ to animal suffering, and in that area published ‘Silence and Denial in Everyday life – The Case of Animal Suffering’ in a special edition of the on-line journal Animals.
 She has also contributed essays on this and related topics to the Voiceless e-bulletin.

 More recently Deidre has concentrated her research on the dairy industry and was a contributing author to the major Voiceless report, The Life of the Dairy Cow.
 In addition to her academic work, she has been a life-long animal advocate in Australia and internationally.
 In 2018, she published ‘Demystifying Dairy’ in the Animal Studies Journal, (Volume 7, 2).
 In addition to her academic work, Deidre has been a life-long animal advocate and activist in Australia and in Ireland.
 Read Deidre’s blog.